 Questions to learn about the candidate's formal and personal competencies

-Questions in reference checks with the aim of getting information about the candidate´s formal and personal competencies and skills should always be aligned with the preferred and sought-after competencies specified in the job profile earlier in the recruitment process.
+Questions in reference checks to get information about the candidate´s formal and personal competencies and skills should always be aligned with the preferred and sought-after competencies specified in the job profile earlier in the recruitment process.
 This means the questions vary for each and every recruitment and role.
 Here are a few examples:

 What would you say are Hanna’s main three strengths?